-As part of the prospectivity review of all recently acquired Bass permits the geoscience team has identified a potential oil trend in the southern Cooper Basin along the Warra ridge in the Company's 100% owned PRLs 231-233 (see Figure 4).
+As part of the prospectivity review of all recently acquired Bass permits the geoscience team identified a potential oil trend in the southern Cooper Basin along the Warra ridge in the Company's 100% owned PRLs 231-233 (see Figure 6).

 The Warra ridge, which is adjacent to Bass' Worrior oil field and south of a number of other producing oil fields operated by the CBJV and Beach Energy, hosts the Pintari North oil field.
 Bass has identified the Tyrell and Flint prospects utilising the Westeros 3D seismic survey.
-The Tyrell prospect is currently under detailed evaluation, however preliminary assessment indicates a Prospective Resource of over 2 million barrels of oil in the McKinlay, Namur and Murta formations.
+The Tyrell prospect is assessed at a Prospective Resource of over 2 million barrels of oil in the McKinlay, Namur and Murta formations.

-Once the prospects are fully evaluated, they will likely be offered to potential farmin partners for drilling in the 2025 drilling program.
+These prospects will be offered to potential farmin partners for drilling in the 2025-26 drilling program.

-Figure 4: PRLs 231-233 (Ex PEL 93) location map
+Figure 6: PRLs 231-233 (Ex PEL 93) location map

-Indonesia - Tangai Sukananti KSO (Bass 55% and Operator)
+Indonesia - Tangai-Sukananti KSO (Bass 55% and Operator)